farihanayab/SPACEMAN/README.md

 # SPACEMAN
-# <Your Project's Title>
+# <SpaceMan>
-A description of your game.
-Background info of the game is a nice touch.
+SpaceMan is a word guessing game which requries players to uncover hidden words by guessing letters.

 # Screenshot